PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 07:36:54
+Last updated: 2024-04-08 07:38:44
-Random Quote: Good and evil are a question of perspective - Mikkel
+Random Quote: I keep making mistakes and not learning from them. - Cassie Howard